gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 But all solutions come with trade-offs.
 These originate from Helm’s nature as an abstraction.

-Helm hides settings and mechanisms - an otherwise useful feature to enable users less familiar with Kubernetes, but the chart logic can become overcomplicated.
-The amount of chart configuration options often grow out of proportion, to a degree that is on par with the underlying Kubernetes manifests.
-Something that is difficult to navigate as an end user, and difficult to maintain for maintainers.
+Helm hides settings and mechanisms - an otherwise useful feature, but the chart logic can become overcomplicated.
+The number of chart configuration options often grow out of proportion, to a degree that is on par with the underlying Kubernetes manifests.
+Something that is difficult to navigate as an end user, but also as a maintainer.

 ## What is OneChart?

 [OneChart](https://github.com/gimlet-io/onechart) is a general purpose Helm chart.
-The concept behind OneChart is that most Kubernetes manifests are very similar, therefore they can be packaged to a comprehensive chart, such as OneChart, designed for web applications.
+The concept behind OneChart is that most Kubernetes manifests are very similar, therefore they can be packaged to a comprehensive chart, such as OneChart.

-OneChart includes the 30 most commonly used deployment variations.
+OneChart includes the 30 most commonly used web application deployment variations.
 By providing values to the chart, you’re able to generate Kubernetes manifests for your application, without writing your own Helm chart or extending existing ones.

 ### How to Get Started With OneChart?